tmr4/py65_65816/README.md

 * Initial commit: January 11, 2022
 * Successfully tested my 65C02 Forth in emulation mode
 * Was able to run Liara Forth in native mode in block 0.
-Many words cause it to crash (likely due to one of the limitations listed above).
+  * FIXED: (Many words cause it to crash (likely due to one of the limitations listed above).)
+  * Currently all numbers print out as 0.
+Unclear why.

 # Next Steps